-Agenda of a Planning Committee Meeting (Special Committee of Central Highlands Council) scheduled to be held in the Council Chamber, Bothwell on Tuesday 11th July 2023, commencing at 9.00am.
+Notice is hereby given, that an Ordinary Meeting of Central Highlands Council is scheduled to be held in the Hamilton Council Chambers, Hamilton on Tuesday 18 July 2023, commencing at 9.00am.

 I certify under Section 65 of the Local Government Act 1993, that the matters to be discussed under this Agenda have been, where necessary, subject of advice from a suitably qualified person and that such advice has been taken into account in providing advice to the Council.